IvanBobr/Small_platformer/README.md

 This is the most important branch, were you can get images for debug your code, or check it out

-FOR CORRECT WORKING, PLEASE DO NOT CHANGE THE STRUCTUR OF THE ZIP FILE, ONLY UNPACK IT
+FOR CORRECT WORKING, PLEASE DO NOT CHANGE THE STRUCTURE OF THE ZIP FILE, ONLY UNPACK IT